Matheus0liveira/next-level-week-3/README.md

 ### Main features

-&rarr; Map showing all registered orphanages and their location.
+- [x] Map showing all registered orphanages and their location.

-&rarr; Register orphanage showing on the map in your location.
+- [x] Register orphanage showing on the map in your location.

-&rarr; Page showing details of the orphanage (name, about, available time, whatsapp contact ...).
+- [x] Page showing details of the orphanage (name, about, available time, whatsapp contact ...).

 <br/>